wheynelau/collate/README.md

 ## Issues and caveats
 - Only tokenizers with chat_template, bos_token, eos_token are supported
+- The format of the jsonl must contain a field called conversation, which is a list of dict with keys content and role

 ## Roadmap
-[x] Integrate with python directly with Maturin - Completed but not very performant [ ] Add more tests
+[x] Integrate with python directly with Maturin - Completed but not very performant
+[ ] Add more tests
 [ ] Python reference code - For understanding
 [ ] Reduce memory overhead
 [ ] Implement mmap